Skip to content

 Provider Support Matrix

-OpenAI🟩🟩🟩Server-side tools and MCP require Responses API
+OpenAI🟩🟩Server-side tools require Responses API

 Ollama🟩Model-dependent capabilities